apadevices/mypool/README.md

 For ORP you have to cut off first trimmer (clouse to BNC) and replace it with 30k Ohm resistor.
 Thats all.

 Note: This module needs very stable voltage on his input.
 In case of you will use both module PH/ORP in same water, I am recomande to add to the front of your module galvanic separation, like NME0505SC, in case you desided to use ADS1015 for both modules (pH/Rx) is higly recomanfed to use opto-divider for both ADS1015, something like ADUM1251.
+Benefit - ground-loops free.